MiraculousNightingale/nightingale_flutter_expenses/README.md

 # Expenses App

-An application for expense management, which I created to practice Flutter development.
+An application for expense management which I created to practice Flutter development.

 Generally based on the udemy course which I followed.